Sunday of Week 6 of Easter (Year B)

 Commentary on Acts 10:25-26,34-35,44-48; 1 John 4:7-10; John 15:9-17

-THE THEME OF TODAY’S MASS is clearly love.
+The theme of today’s Mass is clearly love.
 When we see a film or television programme, when we hear people singing on the radio, the subject is very often about love.
 Even in the church, we speak frequently about love.
-In fact, as Oliver sings in the musical based on Charles Dickens’ story, “Where is love?”
-And what is love?
+What is love?

-Our Christian faith should not be just seen as a religion, something tacked on to an otherwise secular life which in most respects is the same as everyone else’s.
+Our Christian faith should not be just seen as a religion, something tacked on to an otherwise secular life, which in most respects is the same as everyone else’s.
 Our Christian faith is a vision of how a human life should be lived in fullness.
 It teaches us how to be a real person.
-I think it was St Irenaeus who said a very long time ago that “The glory of God is a person fully alive” (Gloria Deo homo vivens).
-And a person is only fully alive when full of love.
-Because such a person then reflects best the God who IS love.
+St Irenaeus said a very long time ago, “The glory of God is a person fully alive” (Gloria Deo homo vivens).
+And a person is only fully alive when full of love – because such a person then reflects best the God who is love.

 What is love?